ResultadosDigitais/rdstation-wp/readme.txt

 == Description ==

-This plugin aims to make the integration with RD Station Marketing easier.
-By installing it, you will be able to integrate your contact forms with RD Station Marketing.
+By installing it, you can activate the Tracking Code, which enables some important features of RD Station Marketing, besides integrating your contact forms in order to send the Leads converted in your website to the RD Station Marketing.

-Compatible with:
+Compatible with the following forms:

 * Contact Form 7
 * Gravity Forms